Academic Standing

 2. Students who appeal will be notified of the status of the appeal within 10 business days of receipts of the appeal.

-3. After the one semester break from LCCC, or a successful appeal, an academically suspended student will be able to re-enroll with probationary status by meeting with their Academic Advisor and completing an academic plan designed to help the student meet his/her personal academic goals.
+3. After the one semester break from LCCC, or a successful appeal, an academically suspended student will be able to re-enroll with probationary status by meeting with their Student Success Coach and completing an academic plan designed to help the student meet their personal academic goals.

 Students who wish to appeal their academic suspension can complete the Academic Suspension Appeal form and process.
-This process requires an appointment with the student's academic advisor.
-Students are encouraged to schedule an appointment using the Navigate app, or can call 307.778.1214 to make an appointment.
+This process requires an appointment with the student's Student Success Coach.
+Students are encouraged to schedule an appointment using the Navigate app, or can call 307.778.1212 to make an appointment.

 Suspension Appeal Submission Deadlines